-Azure AD Connect sync: Best practices for changing the default configuration
+Microsoft Entra Connect Sync: Best practices for changing the default configuration

-The purpose of this topic is to describe supported and unsupported changes to Azure AD Connect sync.
+The purpose of this topic is to describe supported and unsupported changes to Microsoft Entra Connect Sync.

-The configuration created by Azure AD Connect works “as is” for most environments that synchronize on-premises Active Directory with Azure AD.
+The configuration created by Microsoft Entra Connect works “as is” for most environments that synchronize on-premises Active Directory with Microsoft Entra ID.
 However, in some cases, it is necessary to apply some changes to a configuration to satisfy a particular need or requirement.

 Changes to the service account

-Azure AD Connect sync is running under a service account created by the installation wizard.
+Microsoft Entra Connect Sync is running under a service account created by the installation wizard.
 This service account holds the encryption keys to the database used by sync.
 It is created with a 127 characters long password and the password is set to not expire.

 If you change or reset the ADSync service account password, the Synchronization Service will not be able start correctly until you have abandoned the encryption key and reinitialized the ADSync service account password.
 To do this, see Changing the ADSync service account password.